divyansh-chouhan020/Quiz-A024/CONTRIBUTING.md

 - Fork the repository and clone it locally.
 - Create a new branch for your feature/bugfix.
 - Submit a pull request with a clear description of what you’ve done.
+- Don't forget to put your info and image in contribution folder.